Troop vetting for Biden’s inauguration tackles racism in the ranks

-Category: World Hits: 1The FBI vetting of National Guard troops deployed for President-elect Joe Biden's inauguration amid fears of an insider attack has put the current and former security officials who participated in the January 6 assault on the Capitol in the spotlight – as well as the overlooked issue of links between some security officials and White supremacist groups.
+Category: World Hits: 4The FBI vetting of National Guard troops deployed for President-elect Joe Biden's inauguration amid fears of an insider attack has put the current and former security officials who participated in the January 6 assault on the Capitol in the spotlight – as well as the overlooked issue of links between some security officials and White supremacist groups.

 Read more https://www.france24.com/en/americas/20210119-troop-vetting-for-biden-s-inauguration-tackles-racism-in-the-ranks